Snowstorm marches north after blanketing Southeast

 More than 260,000 customers were without power in the Southeast due to the storm, utility companies said.

-In neighboring Alabama, five inches of snow had fallen by Friday in Birmingham, knocking out power and leaving thousands of people in the dark.
+In neighboring Alabama, 5 inches of snow had fallen by Friday in Birmingham, knocking out power and leaving thousands of people in the dark.

 The National Weather Service said the Jackson area will get between 3-6 inches of snow.

-By Friday, CNN affiliate WLBT in Jackson, Mississippi, reported that 4.9 inches of snow had fallen at Jackson-Medgar Wiley Evers International Airport, making it the largest snowfall since January 1982.
+CNN affiliate WLBT in Jackson, Mississippi, reported the Jackson-Medgar Wiley Evers International Airport got at least 4.9 inches, its largest snowfall since January 1982.

+Meanwhile, another storm is making its way through the Great Lakes area this weekend, the weather service tweeted.